In terms of how you look and how people react to you, missing a tooth is no fun.

 #3.
 It may affect your mental health.
 If you’ve ever lost a tooth, you may remember how strange it feels.
 While this discomfort may be temporarily endurable, it can grow irritating in a very short time and missing teeth definitely affect how others judge you.
 Finally, a missing tooth may affect your speech patterns, which can lead to a loss in self-confidence.

 #4.
 TMJ disorder.
 The muscles that help you rotate your jaw and chew attach at the temporomandibular joints or TMJ.
 Alterations to these muscles and interrelated systems can result in physical pain.
 One change that can lead to TMJ disorder is tooth loss and its lack of replacement.
-TMJ disorder can be diagnosed and treated by West Ryde Dental, but the best treatment is always prevention!
+TMJ disorder can be diagnosed and treated by My Local Dentists West Ryde, but the best treatment is always prevention!

 #5.
 Nutrition.
 Missing teeth can make it difficult to eat foods that might be difficult to chew, such as nuts, vegetables, and thick meats.
 Consequently, many patients with missing teeth suffer nutritional deficits.